Remo Airaldi, AB

 Lecturer on Theater, Dance, and Media, Harvard University

-Remo Airaldi is a professional actor and lecturer on dramatic arts at Harvard University, Harvard Extension School, and Harvard Summer School where he teaches courses in acting, Shakespeare, Chekhov, and public speaking.
+Remo Airaldi is a professional actor and lecturer on Theater, Dance and Media at Harvard University, Harvard Extension School, and Harvard Summer School where he teaches courses in acting, Shakespeare, Chekhov, and public speaking.

-In addition to teaching at Harvard, he is on the faculty of the ART/Moscow Art Theater Institute for Advanced Theater Training and was the Monan Professor in Theater Arts at Boston College.
+He is on the faculty of the ART/Moscow Art Theater Institute for Advanced Theater Training and was the Monan Professor in Theater Arts at Boston College.
 He has been a private coach for ten years, specializing in audition techniques, improvisation, monologues, scene work, and public speaking.
-In 2015 he was awarded the Petra T. Shattuck Excellence in Teaching Award by the Harvard Extension School.
+In 2015, he was awarded the Petra T. Shattuck Excellence in Teaching Award by the Harvard Extension School.
+He has been awarded the Harvard University Certificate of Teaching Excellence every semester since 2010.

 - AB Harvard University